VCUWrightCenter/TopExApp/docs/tutorial_covidTweets.md

 Stopwords are words that are uninfomrative for a particular analysis and are removed from an analysis.
 TopEx by default removes a host of standard stopwords such as "the" or "and", however, there are generally domain-specific stopwords, such as "covid19", that also need to be removed.
 Thus, we need to create and upload a custom stopwords file for this analysis so that TopEx will ignore terms like "coronavirus" during it's analysis.

 A Stopword file is simply a text file with one term per line.
 As TopEx does not yet have concept mapping, you will need to enter in all variations of a term in order for it to be removed.
 For example, the file should contain both "COVID-19" and "COVID19".
-For this tutorial we have already created a stopwords file named "CovidTweetCustomStopWords.txt".
+For this tutorial we have already created a stopwords file named "CovidTweetCustomStopWords.txt" located in the [tutorial_data](https://github.com/VCUWrightCenter/TopExApp/tree/master/tutorial_data) folder on the GitHub page.
 Navigate back to the Parameters tab, and scroll down to the "Custom stopwords file" section.
 Click on the "Upload stopwords file" button, then navigate to the file and select it.
 A successful upload will results in the file name appearing below the "Reset" button.

 <img src="https://vcuwrightcenter.github.io/TopExApp/figs/tutorial_14.png" alt="Stopword loading screen." width="600"/>